 Under the Solvency II regime, companies are required to manage their solvency position in line with the Solvency II regulations.
 Companies are also required to form their own internal assessment of the capital needed to ensure that they can meet liabilities as they fall due, allowing for the risks that they retain.
-As a result of Brexit, PIA, in line with all other European insurers availing of a UK parent's internal capital model, will no longer be able to use its Internal Model for regulatory reporting of its capital requirements without re-approval by the national supervisory authority, this being the Central Bank of Ireland.
-PIA is not applying to the Central Bank for use of an Internal Model and thus PIA calculates its regulatory Solvency Capital Requirement (SCR) on the basis of the Standard Formula from year end 2020 onwards.
+PIA calculates it's regulatory Solvency Capital Requirement (SCR) on the basis of the Standard Formula.